DineshK-18/100-days-of-code/README.md

 - `art.py`: Contains game logo and VS art
 - `game_data.py`: Contains the celebrity data

   ---

+### **Day 15 - Coffee Machine ☕💰**
+A command-line coffee machine simulator that allows users to order espresso, latte, or cappuccino, simulating ingredient use and payment processing.

+**Features:**
+- Simulates a coffee machine with resources and drink menu
+- Checks if ingredients are sufficient before proceeding
+- Handles coin input (quarters, dimes, nickels, pennies)
+- Calculates total inserted, gives change if needed
+- Tracks total profit and updates remaining resources
+- Special commands:
+  - `report`: Shows current resources and profit
+  - `off`: Shuts down the machine

+**Files Used:**
+- `main.py`: Coffee machine logic and drink menu

+---

 **Stay tuned for more daily projects!** 🚀